jfredett/minas-tarwon/LOG.md

 I also refactored the Justfile a bunch, and got netboot image creation moved into a flake 'app'.
 It mostly works, but is quite messy, so I'm going to think about some ways to clean it up.

+# 27-JUL-2024

+## 0026

+Big pile of stuff done today, I did a ton of refactoring and cleaning, and I did a bit of secret scrubbing as well.
+I also ported over all the modules from glamdring, so it should be ready to turn public on github after a last once-over.

+laurelin and telperion are also almost there, which is moderately terrifying, I get anxious about these things.

+Rather than process those emotions, I instead work on getting the domain xmls at least temporarily loaded with some hacky work in the flake.
+I also have another hack from the refactoring to pull common configuration out of the `cadaster`, a module in `telperion` where it does not belong.
+I plan to move it over to laurelin after I'm done auditing the existing cadaster and pulling all the common config out.
+Ideally `cadaster` is really only the hardware configuration and stuff related to building the base image.
+In the end all my machines will be a collection of `laurelin`, `glamdring`, and `narya` configuration, everything else gets split up.